Quiq/zendesk-ui-extension/README.md

 When running locally the code will skip the call to to Quiq Extension SDK and call the Zendesk Search API with a name set in `src/app/`.
 If you have custom Zendesk fields you can map their ID to a meaningful name in `envs.service.ts`.
+You should also set `END_USER` to a name of one of your Zendesk Support end-users.

 Ticket history is sorted by the `updated_at` property of a Zendesk ticket.
 Each ticket header has a color coded badge based on ticket status and priority (solved and closed tickets are dark grey, otherwise tickets are colored according to priority) and an icon representing the medium through which the end user requested the ticket.